Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Simulations

+For most settings tested, Figure \ref{fig:sims_f1_rmse} and Supplemental Figures~\ref{fig:sims_rmse_supp}–\ref{fig:sims_f1_supp} show that the shrinkage-based group penalties (e.g., SGL, gel) appear to result in greater false positives and bias than the proposed $\ell_0$-constrained estimators.
+However, when both $s=13$, and $s^*/q$ is high, some shrinkage-based methods exhibit better prediction performance than our methods.

-In Figure \ref{fig:sims_f1_rmse} we compare the prediction performance and support recovery of a subset of the methods at different levels of support heterogeneity, and sample sizes, $n_k$.
-Supplemental Figures \ref{fig:sims_rmse_supp} and \ref{fig:sims_f1_supp} show the results from a wider range of simulation parameters and include performance summaries from all methods described in Table \ref{table:losses_table}.
-The prediction performance of the Zbar method is never worse and often substantially better than all other methods across the entire range of support heterogeneity levels tested.
-Perhaps unsurprisingly, the common support methods perform rather poorly as support heterogeneity grows.
-Importantly, the Zbar method exhibits superior prediction performance and support recovery compared to the Bbar method, emphasizing the benefit of the discrete penalty over shrinking the $\B{\beta}_k$ values together.
-The benefits of the proposed estimator are most pronounced at lower sample sizes.
-At low sample sizes, the Zbar method exhibits competitive support recovery and even superior prediction performance to the common support methods even when the true model has a common support (i.e., $s/q=1$).
-This suggests that the Zbar method is useful both for support heterogeneous and homogeneous settings while the common support methods only perform well when the supports are nearly identical.
+Comparing across the $\ell_0$ estimators, specifically, illustrates the advantages of methods that borrow strength across tasks through the coefficient \textit{supports} rather than through the coefficient \textit{values}.
+For example, the Zbar+L2 method exhibits comparable or superior prediction performance and support recovery compared to the Bbar method.
+Even at parameter settings for which prediction performance is comparable, the Zbar+L2 often exhibits substantially higher support recovery compared to the Bbar.
+The benefits of the Zbar method are more pronounced at lower sample sizes: when $n_k = 50$, the Zbar method exhibits competitive support recovery and even superior prediction performance to the common support methods.
+In fact, the Zbar+L2 method outperforms the CS+L2 even when the true model has a common support (i.e., $s^*/q=1$).
+This suggests that the Zbar method is useful both for support heterogeneous and homogeneous settings while the CS methods only perform well when the supports are nearly identical.